Farm accounting basics: methods, setup, and software

 Choosing your farm accounting method

 Your accounting method determines when you record income and expenses in your books.
-Choosing the right method affects your tax obligations and how accurately your records reflect your farm's financial position.
+The method you choose affects your tax obligations and how accurately your records reflect your farm's financial position.

 Cash accounting

-Cash accounting records transactions when money actually changes hands, but it comes with specific rules.
-For example, if you use this method, the IRS states your deduction for prepaid farm supplies may be limited to 50% of your other deductible farm expenses for the year.
+Cash accounting records transactions when money actually changes hands.
+This method comes with specific rules.
+For example, the IRS states your deduction for prepaid farm supplies may be limited to 50% of your other deductible farm expenses for the year.

 This method works well for: